airladon/FigureOne/docs/api/tutorials/shapes3d/shapes3d.md

 * It lights surfaces from behind
 * A surface color is the same on top and below the surface

-If more realistic lighting, shaddows or multiple light sources are required, then custom shaders should be used.
+If more realistic lighting, shaddows or multiple light sources are required, then custom shaders can be used.

 FigureOne provides four simple lighting options:
 * *no light*: All surfaces are the shape color with no lighting modification (looks flat)